 New Brexit Secretary Dominic Raab has already tried to pull the wool over the eyes of MPs by not giving them prior access to the governments white paper before he addressed parliament on it.
 Is this a sign of things to come?

-In extraordinary scenes, no sooner than Dominic Rabb had started setting out the governments position, he was drowned out angry shouts by of MPs from all parties.
+In extraordinary scenes, no sooner than Dominic Raab had started setting out the governments position, he was drowned out angry shouts by of MPs from all parties.

-Speaker John Bercrow intervened early, asking Mr Rabb to confirm that it would be be immediately available to MPs so as they could read the document which he was addressing parliament on.
+Speaker John Bercrow intervened early, asking Mr Raab to confirm that it would be be immediately available to MPs so as they could read the document which he was addressing parliament on.